Janamou/android-testing-codelab/01-uiautomator/README.md

 > Base class for implementing application instrumentation code.
 When running with instrumentation turned on, this class will be instantiated for you before any of the application code, allowing you to monitor all of the interaction the system has with the application.

-You can use this class to retrieve context, starting Activities and more.
+You can use this class to retrieve context, for starting Activities and more.

 ## UI Automator Viewer

 With UI Automator we can write tests for any application, e.g. we don't need to have a source code.
-But how can we get information about view components to be able to retrieve them?
-UI Automator Viewer is the tool we need.
+But how can we get information about view components to be able to retrieve them in our test? **UI Automator Viewer** is the tool exactly for this.

 ### Run UI Automator Viewer

 UI Automator Viewer is present in `<android-sdk>/tools/` folder.
-Connect your device to be able to do a device screenshot and inspect the layout.
+Connect your device or run emulator to be able to do a device screenshot and inspect the layout.

 ### What we can do and retrieve?

-With UI Automator Viewer you can see actual layout hierarchy and retrieve information about view components such as bounds, content description, state information and more.
+With UI Automator Viewer you can see actual layout hierarchy and retrieve information about view components such as its bounds, content description, state information and more.

-You can find this tool in `<android-sdk>/tools/` folder.

 ![UI Automator Viewer](uiautomator-viewer.png)